BoniFederico/RoutedApp/README.md

 ```
 ## CODE

-In the backend folder there is the api project.
-Code:
+In the backend folder there is the api project:
 ```
->backend\routed\src\main\java\com\federicoboni
+backend\routed\src\main\java\com\federicoboni
 ```
-In the frontend folder there is the Vue.js project of the application.
-Code:
+In the frontend folder there is the Vue.js project of the application:
 ```
->frontend\src
+frontend\src
 ```